skrishnappa/flink/docs/setup/security-ssl.md

 We can use the YARN client's ship files option (-yt) to distribute the keystores and truststore.
 Since the same keystore will be deployed at all nodes, we need to ensure a single certificate in the keystore can be served for all nodes.
 This can be done by either using the Subject Alternative Name(SAN) extension in the certificate and setting it to cover all nodes (hostname and ip addresses) in the cluster or by using wildcard subdomain names (if the cluster is setup accordingly).

 **Example**
-* Spply the following parameters to the keytool command when generating the keystore: -ext SAN=dns:node1.company.org,ip:192.168.1.1,dns:node2.company.org,ip:192.168.1.2.
+* Supply the following parameters to the keytool command when generating the keystore: -ext SAN=dns:node1.company.org,ip:192.168.1.1,dns:node2.company.org,ip:192.168.1.2
 * Copy the keystore and the CA's truststore into a local directory (at the cli's working directory), say deploy-keys/
 * Update the configuration to pick up the files from a relative path
 ~~~